 Case Coordination for GREAT Program: Supplemental service to support participants enrolled in DJJ's Gang Resistance Education and Training (GREAT) Program.
 Service will be conducted during the GREAT Program group.
 Service includes case staffing with GREAT facilitators, assisting with youth supervision during group, assisting with group assignments or activities, and additional GREAT facilitator needs during the GREAT group.
-Service is billed per session, per youth for those assigned to the coach for Casey Life Skills for GREAT Program.
+Service is billed per session, per youth for no more than 3 youth per coach.
 Documentation of case coordination activities during each GREAT group is required within the monthly progress reports to bill for service.